hyphacoop/hypha.coop/_posts/2024-10-08-storing-metadata-at-starling-lab.md

 image: "/assets/images/social/dripline/2024-10-08-storing-metadata-at-starling-lab.webp"
 title: "Hypha at the Starling Lab: storing metadata"
 author: Cole
-date: 2024-10-08
+date: 2024-10-10
-acknowledgement: "Cole is a probationary member at Hypha Worker Coop, and a software developer on the Data Provenance practice area."
+acknowledgement: "Cole is a probationary member at Hypha, and a software developer in the Data Provenance practice area."
 excerpt: "Rewriting our data pipeline to use Authenticated Attributes"
 ---